Skip to content

 Half an hour before you intend to go to bed, try to relax and unwind with a book or some light tv.
 I also find I sleep better when I have got everything prepared for the next day too – the kids uniforms and packed lunches made up and set out.

-• tracy nixon
+5. tracy nixon says:

 January 21, 2013 at 9:03 am